MVEI program helping veterans succeed in college

 Through the Michigan Veteran Education Initiative, VRRs provide outreach and assistance during the transition from the military to college life.
 VRRs are assigned to 15 campuses across the state.
 These individuals are trained to provide support and answer questions from veterans, faculty and staff about admissions, financial aid and other topics.

-Participating schools include: Baker College-Flint, Eastern Michigan University, Ferris State University, Grand Valley State University, Grand Rapids Community College, Jackson College, Lansing Community College, MIAT College of Technology, Michigan State University, Mid-Michigan Community College, North Central Michigan College and Northern Michigan University.
+Participating schools include: Baker College-Flint, Eastern Michigan University, Ferris State University, Grand Valley State University, Grand Rapids Community College, Jackson College, Lansing Community College, MIAT College of Technology, Michigan State University, Mid-Michigan Community College, North Central Michigan College, Northern Michigan University and Oakland University.

 Following is information about the VRRs, the college or colleges they are assigned to and contact information: